The Mann-Whitney U test is essentially an alternative form of the Wilcoxon Rank-Sum test for independent samples and is completely equivalent.

 MANN(R1, R2) = U for the samples contained in ranges R1 and R2

-MANN(R1, n) = U for the samples contained in the first n columns of range R1 and the remaining columns of range R1.
+MANN(R1, n) = U for the sample contained in the first n columns of range R1 and the sample consisting of the remaining columns of range R1.
 If the second argument is omitted it defaults to 1.

-MTEST(R1, R2) = p-value of the Mann-Whitney U test for the samples contained in ranges R1 and R2
+MTEST(R1, R2, tails) = p-value of the Mann-Whitney U test for the samples contained in ranges R1 and R2. tails = # of tails: t = 1 (default) or 2.

-MTEST(R1, n) = p-value of the Mann-Whitney U test for the samples contained in the first n columns of range R1 and the remaining columns of range R1.
-If the second argument is omitted it defaults to 1.
+MTEST(R1, n, tails) = p-value of the Mann-Whitney U test for the sample contained in the first n columns of range R1 and the sample consisting of the remaining columns of range R1.
+If the second argument is omitted it defaults to 1. tails = # of tails: t = 1 (default) or 2.

-MCRIT(n1, n2, α, t) = critical value of the Mann-Whitney U test for samples of size n1 and n2, for the given value of alpha and t = 1 (one tail) or 2 (two tails).
+MCRIT(n1, n2, α, tails, h) = critical value of the Mann-Whitney U test for samples of size n1 and n2, for the given value of alpha and tails = 1 (one tail) or 2 (two tails) based on the Mann-Whitney Table.
+If h = TRUE (default) harmonic interpolation is used; otherwise linear interpolation is used.

 Also note that the supplemental functions RANK_COMBINED and RANK_SUM, as defined in Wilcoxon Rank-Sum Test, can be used in conjunction with the Mann-Whitney test.